-- Our experience with injectable medication tells us that many men are successfully treated this way.
-Their erections are often much stronger and more reliable than those from the oral medications.
-With foreplay and the medication, the individual gets a good, strong erection.
-In some ways, the injection is a more spontaneous solution for treating ED since it can be used right before a sexual encounter.
+- In some ways, the injection is a more spontaneous solution for treating ED than oral medications since it can be used right before a sexual encounter.

 - Also, in our experience people vastly prefer excellent sex to spontaneous sex.
-If you go back and think about your life, there are very few periods where sex is totally spontaneous.
-Working around parents and siblings, roommates, and then children (the ultimate “sex-killers”) means that you have typically put more planning into having sex than you think.
+There are very few periods in a person’s life where sex can be regularly spontaneous.
+Working around parents and siblings, roommates, and then children means that people generally put far more planning into having sex than they think.

 - Will my body get used to the injections to the point where they stop working?

 - There are certain drugs that the body routinely builds up a tolerance to, requiring more and more to achieve the same effects.
 This is called “tachyphylaxis.”
-Fortunately, this does not happen to this injection.
-In fact we often see that when men start using the injections their own erections improve.
-This is probably a combination of physical changes to the penis, which is both stretched and getting more oxygen, and more confidence.
-However, just as the rest of our body is aging, so is our penis, and if you use the injections over a long period of time, you may need more as time goes on, because your penis is getting older too.
-However, the vast majority of men are able to use the injections for their whole sexual life (which hope is their entire life.)
+Fortunately, this does not happen with these injections.
+In fact we often see that when men start using the injections their own erections (when not using an injection) improve.
+This is probably a combination of physical changes to the penis ( which is both stretched and getting more oxygen) and more confidence.
+However, some men need somewhat higher doses as they age, just due to the natural aging process.
+The vast majority of men are able to use the injections for the duration of their whole sexual life

-A viable alternative to obtain an erection is the VED.
-It is a cylinder that goes over the whole penis.
+The VED is a viable alternative to oral medications or injection therapy.
+The VED is a cylinder that goes over the whole penis.
 A vacuum is then created in it, by pumping out the air.
 This pulls blood into the penis giving you an erection.
 A band is then placed around the base of the penis to hold the blood in.

 There are many different brands of VED.
 Some of them have a battery operated pump and some are manually pumped.
 It is important that you get a medical one, which has a built in pop-off valve, so that you do not injure the penis by applying too much pressure.
-It is also important that you not leave the band around the base of the penis for too long, so that you can get fresh blood into the penis.
+It is also important that you not leave the band around the base of the penis for too long, so that fresh blood can get into the penis.

 Advantages of the VED

-The advantages of the VED are that if it works for you, it is a one time purchase, usually covered by your insurance.
+If the VED works for you, it is a one time purchase, usually covered by your insurance.
 It does not take very long to apply.
-There are no medications, with potential side effects, taken.
+You don’t have to worry about side effects since there is no medication taken.

 Disadvantages of the VED

-Many men do not like the way it feels.
+Many men do not like the way the VED feels.
 Some find the band uncomfortable.
-For some men it is hard for the scrotal contents not to be sucked into the cylinder, causing discomfort.
+For some men, it is hard for the scrotal contents not to be sucked into the cylinder, causing discomfort.
 (Some VED’s come with a piece to try to prevent this.)
-Also, even if the penis beyond the band is rigid, the part of the penis under the skin and attached to your pubic bone is not, and thus you may get some hinging of the penis.
+Also, even if the penis beyond the band is rigid, the part of the penis under the skin and attached to your pubic bone is not.
+Thus, you may get some hinging (bending) of the penis.

-Most importantly, many men do not really get a truly rigid erection.
+Most importantly, many men do not really get a truly rigid erection from the VED.

-MUSE is alprostadil put into a pellet form.
-The pellet is placed by the manufacturer in a disposable applicator.
-Prior to initiating sex, the man urinates, and then places the applicator about one inch into the tip of the penis (the urethra.)
+MUSE is alprostadil (the same chemical your body already makes on its own to get an erection) put into a pellet form.
+The pellet is placed by the manufacturer into a disposable applicator.
+Prior to initiating sex, the man urinates and then places the applicator about one inch into the tip of the penis (the urethra.)
 The pellet is then pushed out of the applicator and into the urethra.
 The man then compresses the penis so the pellet of alprostadil cannot come out.

 Advantages of MUSE

-Some men like this method, as it acts quickly, and may be effective for them.
-It is paid for by some insurance companies, although it assumes you are willing to put something in your penis.
+Some men like this method because it acts quickly.
+It is paid for by some insurance companies.

 Disadvantages of MUSE

-Many, if not most, men do not get a very good erection from MUSE.
-Most men do not like the idea, or the reality of putting something into the tip of their penis.
+Many men do not get a very good erection from MUSE.
+Most men do not like putting something into the tip of their penis.
 Many men get burning from the medication in the urethra.
-Since the medicine is not delivered directly into the erection chambers, much of it leaks out into the general circulation, and causing drops in some men’s blood pressure.
+Since the medicine is not delivered directly into the erection chambers, much of it leaks out into the general circulation.
+This causes some men’s blood pressure to drop.
 (Fortunately, this is quite rare.)
 In our practice, though we offer it to every patient, few patients have tried it, and even fewer stick with it.

-The first treatment, and one still frequently used for ED, is placement of a penile implant.
+The earliest treatment for ED, and one still frequently used, is placement of a penile implant.
 The technique involves placing cylinders in the two erection chambers of the penis.
 When they are inflated or bent upwards, they allow a man to have a rigid penis.
-Originally, they consisted of bendable rods, put into the erection chambers.
+Originally, they consisted of bendable rods put into the erection chambers.
 However, they have developed significantly since that time.

 Today most prosthesis are inflatable.
 They consist of a closed system filled with saline.
-There is a reservoir that holds most of the fluid when you don’t want to be erected.
-It is hidden under your abdominal muscles or, more rarely, in your scrotum.
-There is a pump placed in your scrotum, which you can feel and manipulate through the scrotal skin painlessly.
-When you want an erection, you literally pump the fluid from the hidden reservoir to the cylinders in the erection chambers, giving you an erection.
+There is a reservoir that holds most of the fluid when you don’t want to be erect.
+It is hidden under your abdominal muscles or, occasionally, in your scrotum.
+There is a pump placed in your scrotum which you can feel and manipulate through the scrotal skin painlessly.
+When you want an erection, you literally pump the fluid from the hidden reservoir to the cylinders in the erection chambers, giving yourself an erection.
 Your orgasm and sensation will be the same.
-When you no longer need/desire the erection, you press a valve on the pump, and then squeeze the penis, gently, and transfer the fluid out of the penile cylinders and back into the reservoir.
+When you no longer need/desire the erection, you press a valve on the pump and then gently squeeze the penis.
+This transfers the fluid out of the penile cylinders and back into the reservoir.

 The surgery, when done by an expert with a lot of experience, is quite short.
-It is done in the hospital, and most physicians keep their patients in the hospital overnight, though the trend is starting to discharge them home the day of the surgery.
+It is done in the hospital.
+Most physicians keep their patients in the hospital overnight, though some discharge them home the day of the surgery.
 All of the pieces can be placed through one small incision, which is either in the scrotum, or right above the pubic bone, in the middle.
-None of the pieces are sticking out.
-(Otherwise, besides being embarrassing, they would get infected.)
+None of the pieces are visible.

 Advantages of a Penile Prosthesis

 The implant is well hidden.
 It is quick to pump up, offering spontaneity.
 The erection is quite good for most men, though some complain of shortening of the penis.
-Sensation is not changed, and a man can still get the same stimulation he got from relations when he got his erections by other means (either naturally or medically.)
+The sensation during intercourse will be exactly the same as it always had been.

 Disadvantages of a Penile Prosthesis

 Getting the prosthesis involves an operation.
 It is successful for most men.
 However the most common complications are infections and malfunctions.
-Because the prosthesis is a “foreign body” if it gets infected, it is virtually impossible to treat, without removing and replacing the prosthesis.
-A goopy layer of bacteria and its by-products surrounds the prosthesis and prevent antibiotics from getting in.
+The prosthesis is a “foreign body” and if it gets infected, it is virtually impossible to treat without removing and replacing the prosthesis.
+A ‘goopy’ layer of bacteria and its by-products surrounds the prosthesis and prevent antibiotics from getting in.
 A small percentage of implants malfunction over the years and need to be replaced.

 Who should get a Penile Prosthesis?

 In our mind, men should at least try all of the other non-surgical methods before getting a penile prosthesis.
-In medicine, we usually start from least invasive and move to more invasive options, as necessary, when deciding on treatment, and ED is no exception to that rule.
+In medicine, when deciding on treatment, we usually start from least invasive options and move to more invasive options, as necessary.
+ED is no exception to that rule.

 For many years, Yohimbe, which is found in Rubaceae and related trees, was considered an impotence remedy.
 The efficacy of Yohimbe has been debated for a number of years.
 Many studies have concluded that it is no better than a placebo.
 Others have concluded that it does improve erections, though modestly.
 It is still occasionally used for men with very mild erectile dysfunction, especially when a lack of desire and psychological factors are major issues.

 A multitude of multivitamins or herbal supplements are marketed for erectile dysfunction.
 At the moment, there are no reliable studies that prove the efficacy of any of these medications.
 The supplement combinations are not regulated by the FDA, and there are those that may be not only ineffective, but also harmful.
-Some include hormones, which remain controversial when used by patients with normal hormone levels, and are possibly dangerous.
+Some include hormones, which remain controversial (because they are possibly dangerous) when used by patients with normal hormone levels.

-Herbal supplements must be viewed with a fair amount of caution and skepticism until there is evidence that they are safe and effective, and that the medications actually contain what the bottle says they do.
+Herbal supplements must be viewed with caution and skepticism until there is evidence that they are safe and effective, and that the medications actually contain what the bottle says they do.

 For more information about Erectile Dysfunction and male impotence, please complete the form below.